Skijoring Trails in Ontario

 Skijoring is relatively simple, and is a great way to get outdoors with your loyal four legged friend.
 Even if you have never skied before, skijoring is for all skill levels.
 All you need to try this amazing winter experience is:

-(b) Dog harness: for the comfort of your dog, please don’t use a collar as they will be doing quite a bit of pulling.
+2. Skijoring belt, line and harness: for the comfort of your dog, please don’t use a collar as they will be doing quite a bit of pulling.
+The skijoring belt will wrap around your waist, and connect you to your dog’s harness.
+If you are looking for a place to buy skijoring gear, we found this well reviewed skijoring equipment on Amazon.

-Once you have everything you need, now you need to find a place to hit the trails!
+Once you have everything you need, you will need to find a place to hit the trails!

-- An Ontario Parks (and ski) pass (purchased at the front gate)
+• an Ontario Parks and ski pass (purchased at the visitor centre)

 Skijoring definitely brings a whole new meaning to pet friendly vacations!
 If you plan on heading to Muskoka to try this exciting winter activity with your four legged friend, we recommend staying at one of these pet friendly accommodations.